hariseldon27/bromide-drag-server/README.md

 ---

 ## Installation
-Fork and clone the repo, `bundle install` and `rails s` will get the server going.
+Fork and clone the repo, `bundle install`, `rails db:create db:migrate` and `rails s` will get the server going.

 Be sure to go grab the CLIENT here: https://github.com/hariseldon27/bromide-drag-client